Mike Kafka: Personal life

 Kafka majored in communication studies at Northwestern University.
 Mike's brother, Jason, was a pitcher for the independent Windy City ThunderBolts and attended St. Rita of Cascia High School.
 Both Kafkas were recruited by Ken Margerum, who is now an assistant at San Jose State.
-Mike Kafka is married to his wife, Allison, and they have a daughter.
+Mike Kafka and his wife Allison have a daughter.

 Kafka worked as an instructor at former Northwestern teammate Brett Basanez's prep quarterback development camps in Woodbury, Minnesota and Minnetonka, Minnesota, in mid-2011.
 Kafka worked at a Pop Warner Football passing camp, Three5Seven, with former Northwestern teammate Chris Malleo in July 2011.
 On November 13, 2014, Kafka started a Kickstarter campaign for his product, the Roo Inferno, a type of hand warmer for both athletes and outdoor enthusiasts.
 The campaign successfully gained $15,974 from 124 backers on December 18, 2014.
 With help from the NFL and the University of Miami, Kafka began an executive Master of Business Administration program catered towards NFL players in 2015.